AI Literacy Module for Youth

 Expected Student Responses & Your Follow-ups:

-Cultural Context Setup (1 minute):
+Cultural Context Setup:

 Africa has amazing musicians like Burna Boy from Nigeria, Sauti Sol from Kenya, and Master KG from South Africa.
 But now AI can create music too.
 Let's test your ears!